dhmunro/dudley/README.md

 is declared with a datatype (so it is stored in the data stream), it may have an optional address just like a data array, but no shape or filter:

-    param_name : datatype address
+    param_name : datatype address  # general form for an in-stream parameter

 The datatype is restricted to an integer (i1, i2, i4, or i8) for parameters.
-Dudley will also accept unsigned integer datatypes for parameters (u1, u2, u4, or u8), but you should be aware that Dudley implicity converts all parameter values to i8 internally.
+Dudley will also accept unsigned integer datatypes for parameters (u1, u2, u4, or u8), but keep in mind that Dudley implicity converts all parameter values to i8 internally.

+Often, two arrays in a layout will have array dimensions differeing by one.
+For example, in a hydrodynamics simulation using a quadrilaterial mesh, an array of positions or velocities will have values at the corners of each zone, while arrays of density or temperature will have values at the zone center.
+Hence the density array `rho` will have one fewer value along each axis than the `x` or `y` coordinate array.
+To avoid requiring two parameters to define these arrays, Dudley recognizes one or more `+` or `-` suffixes after a parameter name in a dimension list:

+    x = f8[IPOINTS, JPOINTS]
+    rho = f8[IPOINTS-, JPOINTS-]  # one fewer value on each axis

+or, equivalently:

+      x = f8[IZONES+, JZONES+]  # one more value on each axis rho = f8[IZONES, JZONES]

+Similary, you can use `IZONES++` to mean two more than `IZONES`, `IZONES+++` for three more, and so on.

 Dudley assumes data will be written to the stream in the order declared in the layout.
 Unless the data array (or parameter) has an explicit address, its